splitio/go-client/README.md

 ## Overview

-This SDK is designed to work with Split, the platform for controlled rollouts, which serves features to your users via a Feature flag to manage your complete customer experience.
+This SDK is designed to work with Split, the platform for controlled rollouts, which serves features to your users via feature flags to manage your complete customer experience.

 [![Twitter Follow](https://img.shields.io/twitter/follow/splitsoftware.svg?style=social&label=Follow&maxAge=1529000)](https://twitter.com/intent/follow?screen_name=splitsoftware)